Ruby Sue Clifton Scholarship

 Essay

 Please choose one of the two questions below for your essay.
-Be sure to follow the essay guidelines outlined in the Scholarship Application Guideline page.
+Be sure to follow the essay guidelines outlined in the Scholarship Application Guidelines.

 • Credit Unions have a philosophy of “People Helping People” Community Enrichment.
 How will your college education and experience help make you a better member of your community?